 Centralized DDoS protection system

-Complementary to the Autonomous Edge, Cloudflare’s entire global network is overwatched by Gatebot, Cloudflare’s centralized DDoS Protection system, and a global version of
+Complementary to the Autonomous Edge, Cloudflare’s entire global network is overwatched by a global version of

 The centralized systems run in Cloudflare’s core data centers.
-They receive samples from every edge data center, analyze them, and automatically send mitigation instructions when detecting an attack.
+They receive samples from every global network data center, analyze them, and automatically send mitigation instructions when detecting an attack.
 The system is also synchronized to each of our customers’ web servers to identify their health and trigger any required mitigation actions.